Takanuva12/MySQLInsertBashScriptCreator/README.md

 the next first field from the next registry, which can be replaced with "2".
 And so on an so forth.
 This can be automatized in other ways, even with other scripts, but I just wanted to present a more visual aproach.

-Finally, the file can be imported to MySQL with ease by previously selecting the desired database, and executing:
+Finally, it will create the ouput file in the same directory where it is run.
+Then, the file can be imported to MySQL with ease by previously selecting the desired database, and executing:

 mysql> source /parthtothefile/insert.sql